NLnetLabs/routinator/doc/manual/source/installation.rst

    .. group-tab:: Docker

-       Upgrading to the latest version of Routinator can be done with:
+       Assuming that you run Docker with image `nlnetlabs/routinator`, upgrading to the latest version can be done by running the following commands:

        .. code-block:: text

+          docker pull nlnetlabs/routinator
+          docker stop routinator
-          docker run -it nlnetlabs/routinator:latest
+          docker run <your usual docker run arguments> nlnetlabs/routinator

 Installing Specific Versions
 ----------------------------